Alfred Verwee: Life

-His father was the painter Louis-Pierre Verwee and his brother Louis-Charles Verwee would become a painter as well.
+His father was the painter Louis-Pierre Verwee and his brother Louis-Charles Verwee would also become a painter.
 He was originally trained to be a surveyor, but could not complete his engineering studies due to family financial difficulties.
 Painting had long been a hobby so, with his father's support, he began to pursue that as a career.
 One of his earliest influences was the French artist Constant Troyon, a member of the Barbizon school.
 In 1853, he took lessons from the landscape and portrait painter François Charles Deweirdt (1799-1855), who had been a friend and collaborator of his father's.
-He later enrolled at the Académie Royale des Beaux-Arts, but attended only a few classes.
+He later enrolled at the Académie Royale des Beaux-Arts of Brussels, but attended only a few classes.

-His first exhibition was in 1857, but he didn't achieve true recognition until 1863, when he had a show at the Brussels Salon, where he was awarded a gold medal.
+His first exhibition was in 1857, but he did not achieve true recognition until 1863, when he had a show at the Brussels Salon, where he was awarded a gold medal.
 He won another gold medal at the Paris Salon in 1864.
 On the advice of professional acquaintances, he settled in Paris and made contact with more painters of the Barbizon school.
-This didn't lead to the expected financial success, however, and he returned to Brussels a year later.
+However, this did not lead to the expected financial success, and he returned to Brussels a year later.
 Then, from 1867 to 1868, he lived in London but, again, commercial success was unobtainable and he returned home broke.
 Despite this, he married and then undertook a tour of the Netherlands.

 That same year, he became a founding member of the "Société Libre des Beaux-Arts", a group that was opposed to academicism in art.
-During this time, he began painting plein air to achieve a naturalistic style.
+He began painting plein air to achieve a naturalistic style during this time.
 From 1875 to 1880, he attempted to create a grand vision of the Flemish countryside.
-In 1876, he helped establish "La Chrysalide", a short-lived association that is considered a forerunner to "Les XX".
+In 1876, he helped establish "La Chrysalide", a short-lived association considered a forerunner to "Les XX".
 Two years later he, François Musin, Louis Dubois, Amédée Lynen and others were invited by the architectural firm of Naert and Laureys to provide decorations for a new spa in Ostend.
 The hall he decorated is now known as the "Verwee-zaal".